Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 ```
 **Dynamic Analysis**

-By this time I decided to move on to the dynamic analysis, I initially tried `objdump` and `gdb`, but seeing as I was not going as far as I expected with it, I moved to a tool I had an opportunity to use in the past known as `frida`, which is a dynamic intrumentation toolkit, which allows you to hook into applications at runtime and tamper with their functions, their memory space and easily (more or less) replace those functions with your custom functions and other fun stuff.
+By this time I decided to move on to the dynamic analysis, I initially tried `objdump` and `gdb`, but seeing as I was not going as far as I expected with it, I moved to a tool I had an opportunity to use in the past, known as `frida`, which is a dynamic instrumentation toolkit, which allows you to hook into applications at runtime and tamper with their functions, their memory space and easily (more or less) replace those functions with your custom functions and other fun stuff.

-To install frida (you'll need python and pip installed for this)
+To install `frida` (you'll need python and pip installed for this)

 ```sh
 $ sudo pip install frida-tools
 ```

-Among some of the tools that come prepackaged with `frida` toolset, one of the tools is called `frida-trace` which allows you to trace functions and see there arguments and so on.
+Among some of the tools that come prepackaged with `frida` tool set, one of the tools is called `frida-trace` which allows you to trace functions and see their arguments and so on.
 So let's trace the functions inside our crackme.

 After navigating to the directory where we have stored our crackme, we run the following command: